sebastianreinke/CVCaRe/README.md

     ```bash
     python gui.py
     ```

+## Features

+- **Data Parsing**: Reads cyclic voltammograms and parses them into cycles.
+If provided, cycle data will be used.
+Otherwise, cycles are inferred from the potential waveform.
+- **Capacitance Calculation**:
+  - **Conventional Methods**: Calculates capacitance using the current difference at selected potentials.
+  - **MinMax**: Calculates the capacitance based on the current difference between the maximum and minimum current.
+  - **CaRe Analysis**: A new technique that calculates both capacitance and resistance, factoring in distortion.
+- **CV Analysis Tools**:
+  - True scanrate plots
+  - Cycle splitting
+  - Integral calculations within specific voltage bounds
+  - Distorted capacitive CV analysis
+- **Data Export**: You may export your data files themselves in a universal format, or export a cycle-split version of your dataset to process further, as well as the results from the capacitance calculation.
+- **User-friendly GUI**: Built with PySimpleGUI, making the analysis process interactive and accessible.

 ## Issues
 If you find bugs or errors in the program, please notify me at mailto:cvcare_github@sreinke.slmail.me